-Site Location: The area is 2.3 miles west and 2.75 miles south of Murdock, Kansas.
-The legal description is the northeastern quarter of section 33, Township 28 South, and Range 6 West of Kingman County, Kansas.
+Site Location: This site is 2.3 miles west and 2.75 miles south of Murdock, Kansas.
+The legal description is the northeastern quarter of Section 33, Township 28 South, and Range 6 West of Kingman County, Kansas.
 The site is in the drainage systems of Sand Creek, located 1 mile north of the site.
 Sand Creek is a tributary of the South Fork Ninnescah River.

-Impact/Immediacy: The high chlorides could impact the groundwater affecting stock wells in the immediate area and low-lying draws, usually dry but containing water after significant rainfall.
+Impact/Immediacy: The high chlorides could impact the groundwater, affecting stock wells in the immediate area and draws, usually dry but containing water after significant rainfall.
 The aquifer is very low-yielding.
-In addition, there are erosion effects on the terrain where there is no vegetation.
+In addition, there are erosion effects on the terrain without vegetation.
 There are no domestic wells nearby.
 Therefore, KCC has classified this site as low immediacy.

-Site Description: The area most affected historically is around the Trostle salt-water disposal well battery.
-Seven monitoring wells below the Trostle salt-water disposal well historically also have elevated chlorides.
+Site Description: Historically, the Trostle salt-water disposal well battery is most affected.
+Seven monitoring wells below the Trostle salt-water disposal well also have elevated chlorides.
 The most likely cause was something related to the salt-water tank, such as discharges or line leaks.
-A PRP historically remediated the plume via an interceptor trench.
+A PRP remediated the plume via an interceptor trench.
 However, the PRP abandoned the system after the holding tanks failed, and the site moved into the monitoring phase of the investigation.
 There has only been one reported spill at the SWDW since 2005.
 Local hydrology is a perched aquifer system.
 Precipitation that infiltrated the Pleistocene Alluvium moves downward until it contacts the impermeable red Ninnescah shale.
 Groundwater then flows down a gradient on top of the shale.
-The general movement of fluids in the perched water table flows to the northwest-west.
+The general movement of fluids in the perched water table flows to the northwest.

-Status of Project: On September 16, 2022, KCC Staff sampled all eleven groundwater monitoring wells.
-Staff utilized a bailer to purge a minimum of three well volumes of groundwater from each well before sampling.
+Status of Project: On August 27, 2023, KCC Staff sampled all eleven groundwater monitoring wells.
+Staff utilized a bailer to purge at least three well volumes of groundwater from each well before sampling.
 All monitoring wells bailed dry and were allowed to recharge before sampling due to the lack of groundwater to perform a complete purge.
 MW-9 has never recharged for sampling, so KCC sampled it without purging.
-Groundwater samples from each monitoring well were collected in one 250 (ml) polyurethane container for analysis at the KCC District #2 Laboratory.
+Groundwater samples from each monitoring well were collected in one 250 ml polyurethane container for analysis at the KCC District #2 Laboratory.